vignesh-murugan-dev/Communities/CONTRIBUTING.md

-# Contributing to Communities
+# Contributing to TamilNadu.tech Communities

-Thank you for your interest in contributing to Communities!
-We welcome contributions from the community and are pleased to have you join us.
+Thank you for your interest in contributing to TamilNadu.tech Communities!
+We aim to make contributing as easy and transparent as possible.
+Whether you're adding your community's events, fixing bugs, or improving documentation - every contribution matters!

-## 📝 Code of Conduct

-By participating in this project, you agree to abide by our Code of Conduct.
-Please read [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) before proceeding.

-## 🚀 Getting Started
+## 🎯 Quick Start

 1. Fork the repository
 2. Clone your fork: